 Attorney Sean C. Domnick of Domnick Cunningham & Whalen (an associate counsel to Greenberg & Bederman, LLC) represented the Peters family in this wrongful death lawsuit.

 The Law Is Your Protection From Irresponsible Pap Smear Screening:

-What To Do If You (or A Loved One) Was Diagnosed With Cervical Cancer After Negative Pap Smears
+What To Do If You (or A Loved One) Was Diagnosed With Cervical Cancer (In The Last 5 Years) After Negative Pap Smears

-If you (or a loved one) underwent pap smear screenings which were reported as negative for cervical cancer, and there was a subsequent diagnosis of cervical cancer, a conversation with a cervical cancer misdiagnosis attorney may be one of the most important things you can do.
+If you (or a loved one) underwent pap smear screenings which were reported as negative for cervical cancer, and there was a subsequent diagnosis of cervical cancer that occurred within the past 5 years, a conversation with a cervical cancer misdiagnosis attorney may be one of the most important things you can do.